UCL/MPHY0026/doc/summerschool/camera_calibration_demo.rst

     tox
     .tox/py36/Scripts/activate

-The calibration program can be run with the command:
+The calibration program can be run with the following command:

 ::

-    bardVideoCalibration -c doc/summerschool/camera_calibration/video_calib_chessboard.json
+    bardVideoCalibration -c doc/summerschool/camera_calibration/video_calib_chessboard.json -s ./calibration_output -p calibration_01

+The -s and -p arguments are optional, for when you want to save your calibration results to disk:

+  - 'c': config file location (required)
+  - 's': directory to save calibration results to.
+  - 'p': filename prefix - Calibration generates ~30 files, which will all share a common prefix.

 The calibration process is best explained via a video: